Absence of covariant singularities in pure gravity: Field space and singularities

 Changes of coordinates, either small or large, cannot affect spacetime scalar quantities.
 Therefore, if there exists scalar quantities which behave badly at the border $\partial B$ of the spacetime chart $(B,x^\mu)$, such singularities cannot be eliminated by defining a new chart $(\bar B,y^\mu)$ and one must conclude that $\partial B\subseteq\partial\mathcal M$.
 We remark once more that local (scalar) quantities are used to probe and determine the global structure of $\mathcal M$.

-The typical examples are given by the origin $r=0$ in the Schwarzschild spacetime, where the Kretschmann scalar diverges, and the big bang singularity in cosmology, where the scale factor of the FLRW metric vanishes.
-In both case, those singular points do not belong to $\mathcal M$, which is therefore said to be geodesically incomplete.
+The typical examples are given by the origin $r=0$ in the Schwarzschild spacetime, where the Kretschmann scalar diverges, and the big bang singularity in cosmology, where the scale factor of the Friedmann-Lema\^itre-Robertson-Walker (FLRW) metric vanishes.
+In both cases, those singular points do not belong to $\mathcal M$, which is therefore said to be geodesically incomplete.
 These non-removable singularities are the subject of Penrose-Hawking theorems which prove their general existence in General Relativity, albeit under suitable auxiliary conditions about the matter fields.
+Note that curvature singularities cannot generally be seen as a consequence of the Hawking-Penrose theorem.
+In fact, nowhere in the theorem's proof appears divergent energy densities.
+On physical grounds, however, it is reasonable to conjecture that both concepts are somehow related.
+In practice, one can adopt such a conjecture by puncturing the points in spacetime where curvature invariants diverge.
+When this is performed, geodesics terminate at such missing points for a finite value of the affine parameter/proper time, thus the spacetime becomes geodetically incomplete.
+In this sense, geodesic incompleteness would capture both divergent curvatures and conical singularities (in which geodesic incompleteness is present but the curvature remains regular).
+In this paper, we shall adopt this point of view.